Ad Manager Data Transfer reports

 - Hours with no activity

-If there is no activity during a given hour, no Data Transfer file is posted.
+If there is no activity during a given hour, empty Data Transfer file that only contain header data is posted.
 If the files for a given hour are missing, use reports in Ad Manager to see whether there were any events during the missing hour.
 When checking for events during a given hour, keep in mind the date and day boundaries discussed below.
 If Ad Manager reporting confirms that there were no relevant events during the hour you're checking, there's no need to contact support about the missing data transfer file.

 - Date and day boundaries

 The first hourly file for a given day typically contains events from midnight to 1 a.m.
 Pacific Time, but the event timestamps are in the publisher's network time zone.
 If, for example, the publisher is set to Eastern Time, they'd see events from 3 a.m. to 4 a.m. in the first hourly file.
 The three hours before that would actually be in the previous day's file.
 You might therefore have timestamps from a different date than is represented by the file name.
 Always refer to the timestamp on events in the file, not the time the file is posted or name of the file.